Opinion: Naomi Osaka and Simone Biles are this summer’s sporting heroes

 In an interview with Harper’s Bazaar, Beyonce said: “I have paid my dues and followed every rule for decades, so now I can break the rules that need to be broken.”

-My hope is that we are entering into a new paradigm, one more flagrantly subversive and, dare I say, free.
+My hope is that we are entering a new paradigm, one more flagrantly subversive and, dare I say, free.
 Woc should be able to practice self-care that is restorative enough for the physical, emotional and mental toll their work requires.
 Woc will continue to claim their right to compete or withdraw, to speak or be silent, to appear or disappear.

 A movement began this summer that, hopefully, will usher in a new era that humanises not only our athletes, but people of colour everywhere.